Welcome to the PARSE Dialogues on Art and Migration.

 – How can artists, academics, activist networks, and other civil society groups work together to challenge new forms of bordering in ways that are socially and intellectually relevant?

-The dialogues are in collaboration with the Centre for Global Migration, and are led by:
+The dialogues are in collaboration with the Centre on Global Migration, and are led by:

 Erling Björgvinsson, Professor of Design, HDK/Academy of Design and Crafts, University of Gothenburg.